On Bi-R-Diagonal Pairs of Operators: Introduction

 The paper is organized as follows: In Section \ref{sctn:preliminaries} we list all the necessary preliminary notions on bi-free probability theory and fix the appropriate notation.
-Here, the notion of a bi-R-diagonal pair of operators is defined and a number of lemmas that will be used in subsequent parts of this manuscript will be stated and proved.
-Section \ref{sctn:products} involves the study of the behaviour of bi-R-diagonal pairs under the taking of sums, products and arbitrary powers, while Section \ref{sctn:distributions} is devoted to showing that the joint $*$-distributions of bi-R-diagonal pairs remain invariant under the multiplication by $*$-bi-free bi-Haar unitary pairs.
+Here, the notion of a bi-R-diagonal pair of operators is defined and a number of auxiliary results that will be used in subsequent parts of this manuscript will be stated and proved.
+In Section \ref{sctn:products} we investigate the behaviour of bi-R-diagonal pairs under the taking of sums, products and arbitrary powers, and we study joint distributions of pairs formed by freely and classically independent R-diagonal operators, while Section \ref{sctn:distributions} is devoted to showing that the joint $*$-distributions of bi-R-diagonal pairs remain invariant under the multiplication by $*$-bi-free, bi-Haar unitary pairs.
+Most non-trivial combinatorial arguments are accompanied by representative diagrams for the convenience of the reader and examples and counter-examples are provided whenever possible for the sake of completeness and clarity.